Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: An Overview of the Proof-Theoretic Jungle

-Both methods rely on the elimination of structural rules in a display or labeled calculus, replacing them with \emph{propagation rules}~\cite{CasCerGasHer97,Fit72,Sim94}, or the more general class of \emph{reachability rules}~\cite{Lyo21thesis,Lyo23a}.
+Both methods rely on the elimination of structural rules in a display or labeled calculus, replacing them with \emph{propagation rules}~\cite{CasCerGasHer97,Fit72,Sim94}, or the more general class of \emph{reachability rules}~\cite{Lyo21thesis,Lyo23a,LyoShiTiu24}.
 Propagation rules operate by (bottom-up) propagating data along paths within a sequent, whereas reachability rules have the added functionality that data can be searched for within a sequent, and potentially propagated elsewhere (see~\cite[Chapter 5]{Lyo21thesis} for a discussion of these types of rules).
 Since propagation and reachability rules play a crucial role in the formulation of nested sequent calculi, we will demonstrate their functionality by means of an example.
-More specifically, we will introduce the nested sequent calculus $\ncalcint$, shown in \fig~\ref{fig:nested-calculus-Int}, which employs the $\iimpl$ propagation rule and $\id$ reachability rule.\footnote{The calculus $\ncalcint$ is the propositional fragment of the nested calculi given for first-order intuitionistic logics in~\cite{Lyo21thesis}, and is a variation of the nested calculus given by Fitting~\cite{Fit14}.
-Furthermore, we introduce this calculus for a second reason, namely, it will serve as an interesting example in our translation work in \sect~\ref{sec:organizing-jungle}.}
+More specifically, we will introduce the nested sequent calculus $\ncalcint$, shown in \fig~\ref{fig:nested-calculus-Int}, which employs the $\iimpl$ propagation rule and $\id$ reachability rule.\footnote{The calculus $\ncalcint$ is the propositional fragment of the nested calculi given for first-order intuitionistic logics in~\cite{Lyo21thesis}, and is a variation of the nested calculus given by Fitting~\cite{Fit14}.}

-Nested sequents in $\ncalcint$ are generated via the following grammars in BNF:
+Nested sequents in $\ncalcint$ are generated via the following grammars: